julioespin/julioespin.github.io/SQL Banking Project.md

 Money, money, money makes the world go round.

-In this project I analyze the [International Develpment Association's](https://ida.worldbank.org/en/what-is-ida) (IDA) loans data to provide some insight.
+In this project I analyze the [International Development Association's](https://ida.worldbank.org/en/what-is-ida) (IDA) loans data to provide some insight.
 The IDA is part of the World Bank and provides low interest loans to poor countries to help reduce poverty.

 The stakeholder was interested in specific information from the dataset.
 The following are the questions of interest that will be answered in my analysis: